On Preaching and Patriotism: A Work in Progress

 It’s tricky because of differences in expectations and the role of preaching and the Church.

-For instance, some listeners take offense when the national observance is preached about, and others take offense when it’s not.
+For example, some listeners take offense when the national observance is preached about, and others take offense when it’s not.

 Some insist that a nation’s ills be called to account, while others are offended by the suggestion that there are any ills to account for.